syk0saje/git-gud/README.md

 git merge broken-feature
 ```

-If git reports that the merge was successfull, then you can rest easy.
+If git reports that the merge was successful, then you can rest easy.
 However,
 if git says there are conflicts that you have to resolve manually, we still have
 some work left to do.